Upper Silesian–Dąbrowa Basin Metropolis

-The Metropolis GZM (Metropolia GZM, formally in Polish Górnośląsko-Zagłębiowska Metropolia (Upper Silesian-Dąbrowa Basin Metropolis)) is a metropolitan association (związek metropolitalny) composed of 41 contiguous gminas, with a total population of over 2 million, covering most of the Katowice metropolitan area in the Silesian Voivodeship of Poland.
+The Metropolis GZM (Metropolia GZM, formally in Polish Górnośląsko-Zagłębiowska Metropolia (Upper Silesian-Dąbrowa Basin Metropolis) is a metropolitan association (związek metropolitalny) composed of 41 contiguous gminas, with a total population of over 2 million, covering most of the Katowice metropolitan area in the Silesian Voivodeship of Poland.
 The seat of metropolitan administration is Katowice, the largest member city and the voivodeship capital.

 Purpose

 The purpose of the metropolis is to maintain a strong urban and industrially developed area with internationally competitive profile and unified management of all infrastructure.
 By law, it is obligated to carry out tasks in the areas of spatial order, socioeconomic development, public transport planning, and promotion.
 For these tasks, the metropolis receives 5% of the income tax of its residents and participating municipalities.

 Member gminas can also cede selected statutory tasks onto the Metropolis, but have to provide the financing for their execution.

 History

 Metropolis GZM was created in June 2017 act of Parliament, with its boundaries defined by a regulation of Poland's Council of Ministers.
-It effectively replaced the earlier existing Metropolitan Association of Upper Silesia (Górnośląski Związek Metropolitalny), which was discontinued at the end od 2017.
+It effectively replaced the earlier existing Metropolitan Association of Upper Silesia (Górnośląski Związek Metropolitalny), which was discontinued at the end of 2017.
 That original union was formed ten years earlier in Świętochłowice by 14 core cities of Katowice urban area.